 In 1821, the same year of Mexican independence, Mexico granted a Connecticut farmer named Moses Austin, and later his son Stephen F. Austin, permission to colonize the Texas region of Mexico with American farmers.
 The Austin’s received a large land grant and then re-sold smaller tracts of land to American settlers.
 Settlers had to be of good moral character, become Mexican citizens and practice Catholicism.

 Sarah: Land incentives and many other conditions, like soil exhaustion encouraged settlement and fueled slaveholders from parts of the Deep South to move to Texas.
-Most of the people that Austin recruited came from southern states and brought their slave laborers with them.
+Most of the people who Austin recruited came from southern states and brought their slave laborers with them.

 Elizabeth: Most White Americans willing to emigrate to Texas did so because of the opportunity to get cheap land and to begin making money by producing cotton.
 And unfortunately, the only way to grow cotton profitably required slaves.
 Stephen F. Austin made this clear in 1824: “The principal product that will elevate us from poverty is cotton,” he wrote, “and we cannot do this without the help of slaves.”